-Your overall health could play a role in the ringing noise in your ear, so you should take some extra measures to improve your overall wellness.
+Common causes of tinnitus include: hearing loss, exposure to loud noise, poor diet, stress and high blood pressure.
+Since your overall health could be contributing to the ringing in your ears, you should take some extra measures to improve your overall wellness.

 - Reduce stress: Stress and anxiety can temporarily increase blood pressure and cause tinnitus.
 You can try to decrease your amount of stress by getting a massage, meditating or practicing deep-breathing exercises.
-Increasing your amount of physical activity in general will decrease your stress.
-You may want to consider taking a day off to simply relax, go for a walk or enjoy time with family.
+Increasing your amount of physical activity in general will also decrease your stress.
+Consider taking a day off work to simply relax, go for a walk or enjoy time with family.

 - Decrease caffeine: Consuming too much coffee or soda regularly can not only increase your blood pressure, it can cause tinnitus.
 You can find relief of tinnitus by cutting out beverages with high levels of caffeine by replacing them with healthier beverages.
 Although tea has some caffeine, it also has vitamins and healing properties to increase your overall health and still give you a slight boost of energy.

 Forget about it

 Some tinnitus suffers say that learning to habituate tinnitus, or ignore it, is one of the best ways to find relief.
 You can find things that you enjoy doing to occupy your time and help your mind forget about the ringing sensation in your ear.
 Whether you like to garden, paint or go hiking, these hobbies can take your mind off of the frustration and help you to refocus your concentration on something that makes you happy.